Skip to the content.

 6. Go resolves the managed executable or wrapper from toolcatalog capabilities, not host PATH.

-7. The managed linter runs with forced machine-readable output.
+7. The managed tool runs with the best available machine-readable output mode.

-8. Diagnostics are parsed, enriched with compiled policy evidence maps, logged under .coding-ethos/lint-runs, and rendered as TOON or human output.
+9. Diagnostics are parsed from both streams, enriched with compiled policy evidence maps, logged under .coding-ethos/lint-runs, and rendered as TOON or human output.

 Shell now only does stable process handoff.
 It does not own lint tool lists, target resolution, config integrity, managed executable selection, output-format coercion, or policy result rendering.